Marketplace Recipe: Vendors Example

 45export default groupVendorItemsStep

-This step groups the items by the vendor associated with the product into an object and returns the object.
+This step receives the cart's details as an input.
+In the step, you group the items by the vendor associated with the product into an object and returns the object.
+You use Query to retrieve a product's vendor.

 createVendorOrdersStep#